vintasoftware/expo-chime-demo/README.md

 ### Running the App

 Currently only Android is supported.
-AWS Chime SDK doesn't support x86 emulators, so you (probably) need to use a physical device:
+AWS Chime SDK doesn't support x86 emulators, so you (probably) need to use a physical mobile device:

 1. Open Android Studio and connect your device.
 The easiest way is to pair your device with Wi-Fi using the ["Pair Devices Using Wi-Fi" option](https://developer.android.com/studio/run/device#wireless).